kevinhenryburke/scalegitbook/invocations/InvocationFromFlow.md

 Apex Invocations are a great way to handle complex functionality, callouts or heavy-duty processing required of a flow.
 Apex is called via an *Apex Action* which consists of a class, a method and Input/Output types with some special properties (see [here](https://help.salesforce.com/articleView?id=sf.flow_ref_elements_apex_invocable.htm&type=5) for example).
 Here we will extend this concept and show how to create actions to run service invocations.
 We will create **Invocation Actions**, Apex Actions that wrap and call Invocations that can be configured for use in a flow directly from the Flow Palette.

 {% hint style="info" %}
-An *Invocation Action* is an easy and efficient way to invoke a service from a flow.
-Developers are of course also free to invoke a service within the logic of any method acting as an Apex Action for a flow, by explicitly creating a *ServiceInvocation* object and running the *invokeService()* method on this.
+Micrsoscope's *Invocation Actions* are an easy and efficient way to invoke a service from a flow.
+Developers are of course also free to invoke a service within the logic of any *@InvocableMethod* called by a flow, by explicitly creating a *ServiceInvocation* object and running the *invokeService()* method on this.
 {% endhint %}